rickkas7/DebounceSwitchRK/README.md

 - Works with both polling (default) and notify-on-change (handy for I2C GPIO with interrupts).
 - Many configurable parameters.

+The full browsable API documentation is available [here](https://rickkas7.github.io/DebounceSwitchRK/index.html) as well as in the docs/html directory in the [Github Repository](https://github.com/rickkas7/DebounceSwitchRK).

 ## General Design